OpenEnergyPlatform/oedatamodel/README.md

 To use the oedata model for an existing project (assuming that a data structure / datamodel already exists), 2 approaches have been developed so far to migrate to the oeadatamodel format.
 Both approaches first require a comparison of the data fields of the currently used data structure with the available fields in the oedata model.
 As a result, it must be determined which fields fit together, i.e. in which field of the oedata model data can be entered:
 1. Convert "by hand":
 - data is entered manually into the oedatamodel concrete format.
 Then a datapackage must be created from the resulting csv files.
-2. Create a mapping:
+2. Create mappings (upload and download):
--  a datapackage is created from the individual data structure without any changes to the structure itself.
+-  a datapackage is created with the individual/currently used data structure without any changes to the structure itself.
 Then a mapping that maps the fields of the individual data structure to the fields of the oedatamodel must be created using the [oedatamodel_api](https://github.com/open-modex/oedatamodel_api).
-Mappings can be used to upload the data to the OEP.
-Since the data should also be mapped back into the individual data format, an "upload" and a "download" mapping must be created.
+This mapping can be used to upload the data to the OEP.
--
+- a second mapping must be created to download the data.
+Therefore the data on the OEP must be mapped back into the individual data format.
+Similar to the upload mapping, matching fields are mapped again.
+But this time the mapping is built from the oedatamodel normalization format to the original data structure.
+So exactly the other way around like the upload mapping.

 ## File conventions
 To use the oedatamodel we recommend the use of [csv](https://en.wikipedia.org/wiki/Comma-separated_values) files to convert data from an individual data structure into the oedatamodel concrete format.